melruark/Resume_Ruark-Melody/README.md

 * __*11/2003 - 10/2008* | Medical Receptionist__

-  * Greeted 100 scheduled patients daily as well as internal and external customers requesting general assistance
+  * Greeted 100 scheduled patients daily as well as internal and external customers requesting general assistance.
-  * Scheduled more than 50 appointments daily
+  * Scheduled more than 50 appointments daily.
-  * Ordered and maintained an inventory of 50 patient education handouts and a variety of office supplies
+  * Ordered and maintained an inventory of 50 patient education handouts and a variety of office supplies.
-  * Created and maintained a tracking sheet to outreach an average of 30 members per month in need of medical appointments to ensure patient satisfaction and quality healthcare services
+  * Created and maintained a tracking sheet to outreach an average of 30 members per month in need of medical appointments to ensure patient satisfaction and quality healthcare services.
   *  Designed a job profile to standardize the medical receptionist role throughout the medical office
-  * Recorded and distributed monthly department meeting minutes
+  * Recorded and distributed monthly department meeting minutes.

 * __*11/2002 - 11/2003* | Call Center Service Associate__
-  * Answered 23 incoming calls per hour and schedules requested appointments and/or directs caller to requested advise nurse
+  * Answered 23 incoming calls per hour and schedules requested appointments and/or directs caller to requested advise nurse.
-  * Mentored 3 new employees and coached their phone etiquette and phone scripting
+  * Mentored 3 new employees and coached their phone etiquette and phone scripting.

 ## Computer Skills ##